TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-devices-overview-troubleshoot-jointype.md

 # What is the difference between Join Type and Trust Type?

+## **Recommended Steps**

 Trust Type has been renamed to Join Type.
 There is no difference.
-Please do note that we have updated the naming convention for devices joined to Azure AD.
+We have updated the naming convention for devices joined to Azure AD.
 We recommend you review the documentation to become familiar.

 ## **Recommended documents**
 * [Devices Introduction](https://docs.microsoft.com/azure/active-directory/device-management-introduction)